 - Video doorbells: Video doorbells allow you to answer your doorbell from virtually anywhere.
 Whether you’re home or away, the video doorbell function on the ADT mobile app lets you view who is on your front porch in real time.
 These devices feature clear, high-definition video with dewarping technology and two-way audio.

 ADT security FAQ

 - How much does ADT cost per month?

 - ADT's most basic monitoring plan costs $28.99 per month, and its most premium package is about $57.99, not including installation.
 Monitoring requires a three-year contract, and termination fees apply for consumers who break their contracts.

 - Can I add cameras to my ADT system?

-- You can add cameras to your ADT system as long as you have ADT Pulse with video capabilities.
+- You can add cameras to your ADT system as long as you have ADT Video.
 If you don't have a plan that supports cameras, you need to upgrade your service.
 You must add cameras one at a time, but your security system can support up to 10 cameras at any given time.

 - How much does ADT cost with cameras?

 - Monitoring rates vary per month depending on the plan you select, but cameras are $150 each.

 - Customers can negotiate a new monthly rate regardless of how long they have been active users.
 Customers with longevity can request a loyalty discount that may lower their monthly fees.